MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/ui-extensions-quickbooks-online-data-migration.md

 ---
 title: QuickBooks Online Data Migration Extension
-description: Describes how to use the extension to migrate customers, suppliers, items, and accounts from QuickBooks Online to Business Central.
+description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Business Central.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na